 Losing your monthly income can have devastating results.
 This is especially true for high-income individuals or those that are self-employed.

-Yes, however, for those with higher incomes of $150,000 or more, there are some shortfalls that need to be considered:
+That may be true, but is it enough?
+Some people have coverage through work, others do not.
+Even people who have group long-term disability insurance have an issue.
+For those with higher incomes of $150,000 or more, there are some shortfalls that need to be considered:

 This is where individual disability insurance coverage can greatly assist your problem.

-Group insurance will sometimes offer this benefit, however, it will normally not.
+Group insurance will sometimes offer this benefit; however, it will normally not.
 If you leave your job, you likely will lose your disability coverage.

-The other main issue with group insurance is that it won’t cover partial disabilities.
+The other main issue with group insurance is it won’t cover partial disabilities.
 Some of the largest group/association plans in the country, such as the American Medical Association, require total disability prior to making a claim.

 Most people don’t need more than basic coverage but you’re not most people if you’re on this website.
 You’re a high-income professional and need more than what a traditional plan will offer.

-For this reason, we offer supplemental/excess disability insurance for high-income individuals.
+We offer supplemental/excess disability insurance for high-income individuals.

 Examples can be: working from home, part-time hours, fluctuating income/capital gains income, high-risk work, high-risk hobbies or the big one, health.
-I encourage you to get as much permanent disability insurance as possible and then we can supplement that plan to meet any coverage gap.
+I encourage you to get as much permanent disability insurance as possible, then we can supplement that plan to meet any coverage gap.

-Take The Case of Jake Butt
+Take the Case of Jake Butt

 Jake Butt was drafted in 2017 by the Denver Broncos as a tight end.
-At one time in his collegiate career, he was named as tight end of the year (in 2015) and won an award as the best tight end in football.
+At one time in his collegiate career, he was named tight end of the year (in 2015) and won an award as the best tight end in football.